wnsah814/PIM-DBSCAN/README.md

 - The PIM version requires sudo privileges to run.
 - Ensure all necessary libraries and paths are correctly set up before running the PIM version.
-- Make sure to generate or place your dataset in the `data/` directory before running experiments.
+- Make sure to generate or place your dataset and corresponding labels in the `data/` directory before running experiments.
 - The Makefile will automatically create necessary directories if they don't exist.

 ## Troubleshooting

 If you encounter any issues:
 1. Ensure all required dependencies are installed.
-2. Check that the data files are in the correct format and location.
+2. Check that the data files and corresponding label files are in the correct format and location.
 3. Verify that you have the necessary permissions to run the PIM version.
 4. If you encounter Python-related errors, ensure you've installed all required libraries using `pip install -r requirements.txt`.